 Popular Jacks and Lifting Equipment

 The charts below outlines some popular jacks, ramps, jack stands and other lifting equipment available from NAPA AUTO PARTS.
-Once you determine your requirements, you can order online or visit your local NAPA AUTO PARTS store for a hands-on look.

 Floor Jack and Bottle Jack Comparison Chart

 |Floor Jack||2-ton||5.3 inches||8.2 inches||18.75 lbs.||Balkamp 2-ton Floor Jack|

 |Floor Jack||2-ton||3.75 inches||16.75 inches||81.5 lbs.||NAPA Lifting Equipment 2-ton Floor Jack|

 |Floor Jack||3.5-ton||4 inches||15.675 inches||112 lbs.||NAPA Lifting Equipment 3.5-ton Floor Jack|